 House of Mystery was not a title born of the 1970s.
 The comic book debuted in 1951 during the horror boom fueled by E.C.
 Comics and Tales from the Crypt.
 When public opinion turned against horror comics, The House of Mystery survived by drastically toning down its horror content.

 In the 1960s, Warren Publishing revived unapologetic horror comics in the form of Creepy Magazine and Eerie Magazine.
 D.C.
-Comics returned its anthology books to horror territory albeit in accordance with the comics code.
+Comics returned its anthology books to horror territory, albeit in accordance with the comics code.

 The House of Mystery's 1970's output it worth examining because the style of the comic tales works quite well.
-The quality of the writing was not juvenile nor did it wallow in excessive violence.
+The quality of the writing was not juvenile, nor did it wallow in excessive violence.
 The spirit of the book remained true to the fun "old-time" comic books once embodied while also presenting homages to the classic horror movies that were a staple of television from the late 1950s through the early 1980s.

-Sadly, reruns of old horror movies were slowly losing steam in the 1970s and the hardcore monster fanbase was shrinking.
+Sadly, reruns of old horror movies were slowly losing steam in the 1970s, and the hardcore monster fanbase was shrinking.
 Many of D.C.
-Comics' horror anthologies seemed to also lose steam in terms of sales.
+Comics' horror anthologies seemed also to lose steam in terms of sales.